kshitishghate/kshitishghate.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi There!
+Hi there!

-My name is Kshitish Ghate.
+I am Kshitish Ghate.
 My research interests lie in understanding how social biases are learned by artificial intelligence (AI) and algorithmic systems, and the consequences of such learned biases on society.
 I am interested in exploring how AI systems can be improved to deliver trustworthy and ethical decisions.

 I am currently a final year student at BITS Pilani pursuing a Bachelor's in Computer Science and a Master's in Economics.